 - 10.2.9.1."Seek Mate" is a general name for abilities with the Seek Mate icon immediately after a ":".
-The Seek Mate icon is represented on cards with icons similar to and an under.
-Within this document, it will be represented by - 10.2.9.1.1.
-When this ability is written on a card, there will be a card name written after the Seek Mate icon. - 10.2.9.2. (a) "(card name)" has the meaning of "If your opponent's vanguard is grade 3 or greater, this unit may return four cards from your drop zone into your deck once, search your deck for the specified card, and Legion". - 10.2.9.2.1.
-The card name written in "(card name)" is the name of the card that the unit with that ability can legion with. - 10.2.9.3.
-The number written in the Seek Mate icon is the sum of the power that is written on the cards of the Legion Leader and Legion Mate that are attacking.
+The Seek Mate icon is represented on cards with icons similar to and an umber, and one or more [card characteristics] directly after it.
+As there are multiple types of Seek Mate icons, within this document, it will be represented by - 10.2.9.1.1.
+The [card characteristic] written directly after a Seek Mate icon is the card name of the card that the unit with the Seek Mate icon can legion with, or the limits on the cards that can be searched by that Seek Mate ability. - 10.2.9.2. ((card name)" has the meaning of "If this unit has never been in a legion state, and your opponent's vanguard is grade 3 or greater, this unit may return four cards from your drop zone into your deck once, search your deck for a card that matches the [card characteristic], Legion, and shuffle your deck.
+This ability cannot be used for the rest of that game." - 10.2.9.2.1.
+Multiple [card characteristics] and 'or' may be written directly after the Seek Mate icon in the form of "[card characteristic] or [card characteristic]".
+You can only Legion with, or search for with Seek Mate, one card that matches one or more of the [card characteristics] written. - For example, if a unit has the ability Common Blaster Blade" or